SovietCoffe404/Hack-Pad-V2-HC-project/firmware/README.md

 ## Build and flash (PlatformIO + VS Code)

 1. Install [VS Code](https://code.visualstudio.com/) and the **PlatformIO IDE** extension.
-2. `File > Open Folder` → select this folder (`firmware/`).
+2. `File > Open Folder` → select the folder (`firmware/`).
-3. Connect the XIAO ESP32-C3 over USB-C.
+3. Connect the XIAO over USB-C.
 4. Click the PlatformIO icon → **Upload** (or `Ctrl+Alt+U`).
-If it doesn't drop into bootloader mode on its own, hold BOOT, tap RESET, then release BOOT (typical for ESP32 boards).
-5. Open the Serial Monitor (115200 baud) and try sending `PING` — it should reply `OK HACKPAD v1`.
+5. Open the Serial Monitor (115200 baud) and try sending `PING` — it should reply `OK HACKPAD v2`.

 ## Pairing over Bluetooth

 1. With the firmware running, open the Bluetooth settings on your PC/phone and look for a device named **"HACK-PAD"**.
-2. Pair it like any Bluetooth keyboard (usually no PIN required).
+2. Pair it like any Bluetooth device.
-3. The dot in the top-right corner of the screen turns **green** when there's an active BLE connection, and gray when there isn't.
+3. The dot in the top-right corner of the screen turns **green** when there's an active connection, and gray when there's not.
-4. Once paired, the 4 keys send their macros over Bluetooth — the cable is no longer required (it still works for reconfiguring from `pc_app/`, in parallel).
+4. Once paired, the 4 keys send their macros over Bluetooth (it still works for reconfiguring from `pc_app/`, in parallel).

-## Activating the secret minigame

-Hold all 4 keys down together for ~1.2 seconds.
-Controls: SW1/SW2 turn left/right, SW3 pauses, SW4 exits.
-(Works the same whether or not BLE is connected — it's entirely local.)

 ## Serial protocol (USB, 115200 baud, plain text `\n`)